MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 #### What it is

-This action will update your AAD application based on give AAD app manifest.
-It will refer the id property in AAD app manifest to determine which AAD app to update.
+This action will update your Azure AD application based on give Azure AD app manifest.
+It will refer the ID property in Azure AD app manifest to determine which Azure AD app to update.

 #### What resource it operates

-AAD in your Microsoft 365 tenant.
+Azure AD in your Microsoft 365 tenant.

 #### How to use it